binary-banter/binary-banter.github.io/content/redstone-simulator.md

 In simple terms, Minecraft performs a redstone update once every 0.1 seconds.
 These updates are commonly referred to as redstone ticks - which we will shorten to ticks for the remainder of this blog.
-One way we will talk about the performance of our simulation later is then by mentioning the TPS (ticks per second).
+One way we will talk about the performance of our simulation later is then by mentioning the <emph>TPS</emph> (ticks per second).

 So what happens during an update?
 Minecraft keeps track of a list of blocks that need to be updated at the start of a tick, and then proceeds to update